 SIEM is the term used today for a management system that merges all of the above into one single layer that knows how to automatically collect and process information from distributed sources, store it in one centralized location, correlate between different events, and produce alerts and reports based on this information.

 SIEM is not a single tool or application (though there are tools that help deploy a SIEM system, see below), but a set of different building blocks that all constitute part of a system.
 There is no standard SIEM protocol or established methodology, but most SIEM systems will comprise most if not all of the elements described in this section.

-Representing the raw output of running processes in a digital environment, logs are the perfect source for providing an accurate picture of what is taking place in real time and are thus the primary data source for SIEM systems.
+Representing the raw output of running processes in a digital environment, logs are the perfect source for providing an accurate picture of what is taking place in real time.

-Whether firewall logs, server logs, database logs or any other type of logs being generated in your environment, SIEM systems are able of collecting this data and storing it in one central location for extended retention.
+Whether firewall logs, server logs, database logs or any other type relevant as SIEM logs being generated in your environment, SIEM systems are able of collecting this data and storing it in one central location for extended retention.
 This collection process is usually performed by agents or applications, deployed on the monitored system and configured to forward the data to the SIEM system’s central data store.